jamesgregorystewart/LeetCode/notes/algos/graphs.md

 ## Single Source Shortest Path Algorithm

 BFS is great at finding shortest path in an unweighted graph.
 When the graph is weighted, we must turn to the single-source shortest path algorithm.
+TBC these will be great algorithms when solving weighted, directed shortest-path problems.

 ### Edge Relaxation